10x10sw/SuperJX/superjxsyxtool/README.md

 ## Why This Program
 I wanted to rearrange patches in my MKS-70 and select patches and tones from various bulk dump files.
-I wanted a automatic tone rearrangement when moving patches around.
+I especially wanted automatic tone rearrangement when moving patches around, with features such as automatic detection and elimination of duplicate tones, and easy relinking of patches to tones when moving patches from one bulk dump file to another.
+(Who really wants to figure out how to arrange both patches and tones?)
 I had a hard time finding software that would do what I wanted.
 Maybe SoundDiver used to do this, but I can't get it to run any more.